The Story

 Then — Silence.

 By February 2020, Eat N Eat was ready.
-The kitchen was stocked.
-The arches were lit.
-The first trial menu was perfected — a biryani that took four days to develop the right dum technique.
-The soft launch was booked for March 15th.
+The kitchen stocked.
+The arches lit.
+The soft launch booked for March 15th.
 Then the world shut down.
 A global pandemic locked every door.

-The restaurant that had taken three years to build sat empty, silent, and dark under the Lucknow sky — month after month.
+The restaurant that had taken three years to build sat empty and dark.
 The stars still came out every night.
 There was just no one to see them.

 November 2020 —